 Largest number nationwide of Covid-19 suspected cases is in Limerick hospital

-THERE are currently 32 suspected Covid-19 cases in University Hospital Limerick - the largest number in the country.
+THERE are 44 patients suspected of having Covid-19 awaiting test results at University Hospital Limerick - the largest number in the country.

-UHL is followed by Beaumont with 28 and the Mater with 21 people awaiting results.
+UHL is followed by St James’ Hospital in Dublin with 27 patients awaiting test results and the Mater, also in Dublin, which has 21 suspected cases.

-A total of 27 patients with Covid-19 are being treated at UHL, with 10 people who either have the virus or are suspected of having the virus in critical care units.

-There are 11 vacant general beds and two vacant critical care beds in UHL.

-This is according to the latest figures released by the HSE which accounts for the situation up to 8pm on Friday.
+New figures released by the HSE which account for the situation up to 8pm on Tuesday reveal there are 37 confirmed cases of Covid-19 at University Hospital Limerick.

-There are currently 439 Covid-19 cases in Limerick after an increase of 19 cases on Friday.
+There were five new confirmed cases in the hospital on Tuesday alone.

+As of 6.30pm on Tuesday there were seven patients with Covid-19 in the intensive care unit at the Limerick hospital with another four patients suspected of having the condition also receiving care in the unit.

 Leave your comment